orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 - _-exp_query_ is an optional flag that will make _photometry.py_ export an .ecsv file of the survey query results.
 This file will contain that survey's information about any sources that were found, excluding the cropped edges.
 This can be useful when comparing PRIME's calculated magnitudes to 2MASS or VHS, beyond the scope of what the script already does.

 - _-plots_ is an optional flag that will currently generate 2 plots.
 The first is a magnitude comparison plot.
 It plots the calculated PRIME mags and survey mags of crossmatched sources against eachother.
-This can be a good, quick, visual representation of how good the photometry is doing.
+This can be a good, quick, visual representation of how well the photometry is doing.
 For a more in depth look, the 2nd plot is a residuals plot.
 A linear fit is run on the crossmatched mag data and then residuals are calculated and plotted.
 The residual plot contains useful information, such as lines representing &#963; values, fitted slope & intercept values and error, along with R<sup>2</sup> and RSS values.

 - _-grb_ is an optional flag to be used when you're trying to find a specific source.
 With this flag, you input the RA and Dec of the GRB you wish to find, along with a search threshold diameter.  _photometry.py_ will search for a sextracted source within that area.
 If it finds one, it will print information about the source to the command line, along with generating an .ecsv file with the same information.
-This info includes source's RA & Dec, calculated magnitude & error, 50% flux radius, and SNR.
+This info includes the source's RA & Dec, calculated magnitude & error, 50% flux radius, and SNR.
 Below are the optional arguments that must be inputted when using this flag.
     - _-RA_: GRB RA
     - _-DEC_: GRB Dec
     - _-thresh_: Search diameter in arcsec, default = 4"

+Now that all of that is out of the way, here is a sample command using all the arguments:

+    python ./photometry/photometry.py -plots -grb -dir /../../J_Band/stack/ -name coadd.Open-J.00654321-00123456.C1.fits -filter J -survey 2MASS -crop 400 -RA 221.248375 -DEC -60.697972 -thresh 2.0

+## How Photometry.py Works

+- To begin, _photometry.py_ reads the WCS of the co-added final image, in order to find the RA and Dec at the center of the image, along with the width and height of the image in arcmin.
+(Though, due to the empty edges of the stacked images having no direct coordinate data, these width and height values can be inaccurate and rough, so currently we rely on the edge cropping of sources later on).
+- After getting the size and center of the image in sky coordinates, it then uses astroquery to remotely run a box query the chosen catalog for crossmatching and calibration.
+- Sextractor is then run on the co-added image in order to initially extract sources.
+Once this catalog is generated, PSFex is run on the catalog to create a PSF model for sources in the catalog.
+Then, this PSF model is run back through sextractor, performing model-fitting on sources and calculating PSF-fit magnitudes.
+- Once this final sextractor catalog is generated, both it and the previous survey query catalogue have sources on the edges cropped.
+The two catalogues are then crossmatched, with a crossmatch being defined as sources in both catalogues that are within 1" of eachother.  _photometry.py_ prints the amount of crossmatches to the command line.
+  - If you included _-exp_query_, it is at this point that the survey query catalogue is saved.
+- Each crossmatched source then has their sextractor calculated mags subtracted from the catalog source mags.
+These offsets are used to calculate the zero point.
+This is done by calculating the median and standard deviation of the offset data, excluding sources > 3&#963; from the median.
+- For each source, the zero point is then added to the sextractor mags to generate the final filter mag.
+The error in this mag is calculated by combining the sextractor mag error and offset data stdev in quadrature.
+These mags are then written to columns and added as an addition to the sextractor columns, before being written to a new .ecsv file.
+(The _VIGNET_ column is removed from the sextractor catalogue before this writing)
+    - After this point, your photometry is done!
+If you've included _-grb_, then after this file is written, it is read back in and an attempt at a crossmatch is made using your inputted RA, Dec, and thresh.
+If it finds a source within these parameters, it will give source information and write it to an .ecsv file.
+If not, then it'll let you know.
+    - If you included _-plots_, then it will also read in the final sextractor .ecsv and the cropped survey query in order to generate the mag comparison and residual plots.